muthuswamyopn/.github/.github/ISSUE_TEMPLATE/bug-report.md

 ## Logs/Error Messages

-_Attach or paste appropriate logs and error messages to help us debug better.
+_Attach or paste appropriate logs and error messages to help us debug better_.

 ## Development Environment and Version